-September 4, 1957: Nine black students known as the “Little Rock Nine,” are blocked from integrating into Central High School in Little Rock, Arkansas.
+September 4, 1957: Nine black students known as the “Little Rock Nine” are blocked from integrating into Little Rock Central High School in Little Rock, Arkansas.
 President Dwight D. Eisenhower eventually sends federal troops to escort the students, however, they continue to be harassed.

 September 9, 1957: Eisenhower signs the Civil Rights Act of 1957 into law to help protect voter rights.
 The law allows federal prosecution of those who suppress another’s right to vote.

-February 1, 1960: Four college students in Greensboro, North Carolina refuse to leave a Woolworth’s “whites only” lunch counter without being served.
-Their nonviolent demonstration sparks similar “sit-ins” throughout the city and in other states.
+February 1, 1960: Four African American college students in Greensboro, North Carolina refuse to leave a Woolworth’s “whites only” lunch counter without being served.
+The Greensboro Four—Ezell Blair Jr., David Richmond, Franklin McCain and Joseph McNeil—were inspired by the nonviolent protest of Gandhi.
+The Greensboro Sit-In, as it came to be called, sparks similar “sit-ins” throughout the city and in other states.

 June 11, 1963: Governor George C. Wallace stands in a doorway at the University of Alabama to block two black students from registering.
 The standoff continues until President John F. Kennedy sends the National Guard to the campus.

 August 28, 1963: Approximately 250,000 people take part in The March on Washington for Jobs and Freedom.
-Martin Luther King gives the closing address in front of the Lincoln Memorial and states, “I have a dream that one day this nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident: that all men are created equal.’”
+Martin Luther King gives his “I Have A Dream” speech as the closing address in front of the Lincoln Memorial, stating, “I have a dream that one day this nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident: that all men are created equal.’”

 September 15, 1963: A bomb at 16th Street Baptist Church in Birmingham, Alabama kills four young girls and injures several other people prior to Sunday services.
 The bombing fuels angry protests.